-- Tested the design, implementation and operating effectiveness of key controls associated with the process of computation of the provision for warranties; - Evaluated the warranty provision model.
-This included, inter alia, evaluation of the reasonableness of the relevant assumptions, testing of completeness and accuracy of underlying data (including cost of repairs and returns) and verifying the mathematical accuracy; - Performed retrospective review of the management estimate by comparing costs incurred during the current financial year to the previously recognised corresponding provision.
+The key audit matter How the matter was addressed in our audit The provision for warranty is computed based on sales volume and historical information about product failures (and consequential Tested the design, implementation and operating effectiveness of key controls associated with the process of computation of the provision for warranties; repairs and returns), adjusted for the key developments occurring during the year which may affect the liability. • Evaluated the warranty provision model.
+This included, inter alia, evaluation of the reasonableness of the relevant assumptions, testing of completeness and accuracy of underlying data (including cost of repairs The estimation of warranty provision involves management judgments and estimates as described above.
+The amount and the disclosures are significant to the consolidated financial statements and hence, we determined this matter to be a key audit matter. and returns) and verifying the mathematical accuracy; Performed retrospective review of the management estimate by comparing costs incurred during the current financial year to the previously recognised corresponding provision.
 We also considered the existence of any indicators of significant product defect occurring during the year that would significantly affect the estimates of the year end warranty provision.